MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/quickstart.md

 Since this example updates internal player data, you will need to call [GetUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.getuserinternaldata) again from your server to see the results.

-Also note that we do not allow *any* client inputs from Args directly into a server-**API** call.
+Also note that we do not allow *any* client inputs from args directly into a server-**API** call.
 Be sure to sanitize the client-inputs *first*, if you attempt this.

 ### See Also